Music of the Democratic Republic of the Congo: Colonial times (pre-1960)

-Léon Bukasa and De Saio (Manoka Souleymane) in 1958.
-De Saio was the son of a Senegalese father and became known for his contributions to Congolese rumba.

 Before the establishment of formal bands, early Congolese music was dominated by solo singers, such as Antoine Wendo Kolosoy, Henri Bowane, Léon Bukasa, Antoine Kasongo Kitenge, Camille Feruzi, Adou Elenga, Baudouin Mavula, Jean Bosco Mwenda wa Bayeke, Baba Gaston, Kabongo Paris, and Manoka Desaïo.
-On the female front, pioneering artists between 1951 and 1959 included Lucie Eyenga (considered the first woman in sub-Saharan Africa to record music), Tekele Mokango, Anne Ako, the duos Esther Sudila & Léonine Mbongo, Jeanne Ninin & Caroline Mpia, as well as Marie Kitoto, Albertine Ndaye, Martha Badibala, Pauline Lisanga, and Marcelle Ebibi, the latter being Cameroonian-born and married to Guy-Léon Fylla of Brazzaville.
+On the female front, pioneering figures between 1951 and 1959 included Lucie Eyenga (considered the first woman in sub-Saharan Africa to record music), Tekele Mokango, Anne Ako, the duos Esther Sudila & Léonine Mbongo, Jeanne Ninin & Caroline Mpia, as well as Marie Kitoto, Albertine Ndaye, Martha Badibala, Pauline Lisanga, and Marcelle Ebibi, the latter being Cameroonian-born and married to Guy-Léon Fylla of Brazzaville.

 Following World War II, a group of coastal West Africans, referred to locally as the Popo and placed below Europeans and métis (mixed-race) in the colonial social hierarchy, settled in the Belgian Congo as accountants and administrators.
 To occupy their leisure time, they formed the Excelsior Orchestra in Boma.
 This group was modeled on Ghana's Excelsior of Accra (founded in 1914 by Franck Torto) and performed on weekends in rudimentary bars and public spaces.
 Their repertoire included maringa and highlife played on European instruments such as guitar, saxophone, chromatic accordion, trumpet, and piano.
 According to Bowane, this group later gave rise to a second formation, Jazz Popo, which served as a significant influence on emerging Congolese musicians.

-In 1942, historian Kanza Matondo records the formation of three Congolese brass orchestras: Odéon, led by Kabamba and Booth; Américain, under the leadership of brothers Alex and André Tshibangu; and Martinique, founded by Kasongo, Fernandès, Booth, and Malonga.
-These ensembles marked the advent of Congolese group-based music initiatives.
-Jean-Pierre François Nimy Nzonga, Mfumu Fylla Saint-Eudes, and several online sources document additional vocal and brass ensembles active during the 1940s.
-Chief among them was Odéon Kinois, comprised largely of alumni from the Boma Colonial School (Colonie Scolaire de Boma).
-This group was led by Justin Disasi, a playwright who would later become the elected mayor of Kalamu in 1956.
-The initiative stemmed from Eugène Kabamba, a civil servant in the Ministry of Finance and President of the Assanef (Association des anciens élèves des Frères des écoles chrétiennes).
-In 1947, Disasi assumed leadership of the orchestra Melo Kin, a Kinshasa-based successor to Melo Congo, originally founded in Brazzaville by saxophonist Emmanuel Dadet.
+In 1942, historian Kanza Matondo records the formation of three Congolese brass orchestras: Odéon, led by Kabamba and Booth; Américain, led by brothers Alex and André Tshibangu; and Martinique, founded by Kasongo, Fernandès, Booth, and Malonga.
+These groups marked the early development of organized, group-based music in the Congo.
+Other sources, including Jean-Pierre François Nimy Nzonga, Mfumu Fylla Saint-Eudes, and online records, mention several vocal and brass groups that were active in the 1940s.
+Chief among them was Odéon Kinois, made up mostly of former students from the Boma Colonial School (Colonie Scolaire de Boma).
+It was led by Justin Disasi, a playwright who later became mayor of Kalamu in 1956.
+The group was started through the efforts of Eugène Kabamba, a civil servant in the Ministry of Finance and president of Assanef (Association des anciens élèves des Frères des écoles chrétiennes).
+In 1947, Disasi assumed leadership of the orchestra Melo Kin, a Kinshasa-based successor to Melo Congo, which had been founded in Brazzaville by saxophonist Emmanuel Dadet.
 Disasi's tenure at Odéon Kinois concluded that same year when he was succeeded by trumpeter René Kisumuna, a fellow alumnus of the Boma school.
-Odéon Kinois, then regarded as a leading ensemble, faced growing competition from other orchestras, including Américain and splinter groups led by musicians such as Antoine Kasongo Kitenge and Jean Lopongo.
-Lopongo's group eventually performed at Siluvangi Bar, a venue previously associated with Camille Feruzi's orchestra.
+At this time, Odéon Kinois was one of the leading orchestras in Kinshasa, but it soon faced competition from other groups such as Américain and splinter groups led by musicians like Antoine Kasongo Kitenge and Jean Lopongo.
+Lopongo's group later performed at Siluvangi Bar, a venue that had previously hosted Camille Feruzi's orchestra.